 "He was driving on a straight road at high speed and drifted to the left.
 In the process, he hit a motorcycle that overtook him from the left," Pingrot said.
 The motorcyclist, 21, from a settlement in the Golan, will be questioned when there is an opportunity to do so.

 The boy was arrested on suspicion of driving without a driver's license, driving without insurance, reckless driving, behavior that causes damage, obstructing an investigation and unreasonable speed.
-After three days in detention he was released under restrictive conditions.
+After three days in detention, he was released under restrictive conditions.

-"This is a very serious phenomenon; many of the drivers were teenagers on vacation looking for thrills and dangerous adventures on the road.
+"This is a very serious phenomenon; many of the drivers were teenagers on summer break looking for thrills and dangerous adventures on the road.
 Unfortunately, young people turn the road into a racetrack or car stunts, which pose risks to themselves, to other participants, and to the spectators.
 We will act with full force against these young people.
 The parents did not know that the boy was performing these stunts; parents must watch over young people and prevent them from participating in such events," Pingrot concluded.

 Attorney Dorit Golan, who represents the suspect on behalf of the Public Defender's Office, said: "This is a normal minor with no criminal record who came to watch the event of upgraded vehicles.
 The unfortunate accident occurred after the event.
 The minor is cooperating and was released from custody yesterday afternoon.
 We wish a speedy recovery to the other person involved and hope that the police investigation into responsibility for the accident will end as soon as possible."